 Next Shed The next shed is a term relative to where you are.
 If you are in a down position, then it would refer to moving to the up; if you are in an up position, it would refer moving to the down.

-Closed Shed When the heddle changes position to the next shed and you have yet to place a weft, it is called a “closed” shed (photo on the left).
+Changed Shed When the heddle changes position to the next shed and you have yet to place a weft, it is called a “changed” shed. (photo on the left).
 You will also sometimes hear this referred to as a closed shed (see below) When you change from one shed to another, the warp yarns change position and capture the weft pick woven in the previous shed.
-You may hear the instruction, “beat on a closed shed”.
+You may hear the instruction, “beat on a changed shed”.
 This is most often done when weaving with a belt shuttle or if you are using a supplementary beater.
-To do this you would press the yarn into place as you normally would, change sheds and then beat again using the shuttle or beater on the now closed shed.
+To do this you would press the yarn into place as you normally would, change sheds and then beat again using the shuttle or beater.
 When you beat on a changed shed, the yarn is less likely to spring back into place before you weave the next pick.

 Same/Open Shed This one is a bit tricky as it is the same as a closed shed, expect there is yarn present (photo below on the right).
 For instance, when instructed to “work the join in an open shed”, you do all the actions required without changing to the next shed.
 Then, once the work is complete, you press the yarn(s) into place and carry on.